corbinpage/yield-farmers-almanac/README.md

-# 👨‍🌾 Yield Farmers Almanac
+# 👨‍🌾 Yield Farmers' Almanac
 Yield farming has emerged as a massive new trend in DeFi but is hard to understand, follow along, and find the best opportunities, given the rapid pace of innovation and experiments.

 The Yield Farmers' Almanac is a community-sourced reference for yield farming information, meant to be clear and accessible to all. 🤗